-Students can expect work to be returned within two weeks unless extenuating circumstances dictate otherwise.
+Students can typically expect work to be returned within two weeks unless extenuating circumstances dictate otherwise.
 Please consider that TAs, who grade much of the work, are unionized workers with rights, lives, and other demands on their time.
-Protecting their rights as workers requires giving them the longest reasonable grading windows practical within confines of the semester.
+I am committed to protecting their rights as workers, which requires giving them the longest reasonable grading windows practical within confines of the semester.